 This is the creamiest pistachio ice cream with homemade pistachio paste.
 Made especially easy the no-churn way!
 5 ingredients are all you need to make this beautifully green ice cream.

 Last year, I was fashionably late to the party I know, but last year, I got completely hooked on no churn ice cream!
 I started with chocolate coffee ice cream, and got so amazed at how easy it was and how similar to real ice cream it tastes!
-You can also make no-churn sorbet, like this lemon sorbet!
+In later years I've also ventured on to Earl Grey ice cream and pineapple coconut ice cream.

 The only drawback with no-churn ice cream is that you can't use really sweet add-ins, or else the ice cream may be overly sweet.

 However, that's when pistachios are perfect!
 No added sugar, the only sugar is in the sweetened condensed milk.
 Easy peasy and absolutely perfectly sweet enough.
 If you like ice cream and pistachios, this mild ice cream is definitely for you.